 Keypoints:

-Random Sampling - Easy implementation when we know the total size of the data
+Random Sampling - Easy implementation when we know the total size of the data.

 Reservoir Sampling - A method to sample the data with equal probability for all data points when the size of the data is unknown.
 The algorithm works as follows: